Water Quality Melbourne: Understanding the Risks and Solutions 2026

 Chemical Composition of Water

-Chlorine:Â This one is commonly used for water disinfection, but it can also lead to skin irritation and gastrointestinal issues at high levels.
+Chlorine: This is commonly used for water disinfection, but it can also cause skin irritation and gastrointestinal issues at high levels.

 Nitrates: Often found in agricultural runoff, nitrates can contaminate water and pose a risk to infants, leading to a condition called “blue baby syndrome.”

-Heavy Metals:Â Such as lead and arsenic, which may be mixed with water from old piping or industrial pollution, causing numerous health problems.
+Heavy metals, such as lead and arsenic, may be mixed with water from old piping or industrial pollution, causing numerous health problems.

 Biological Factors

-Bacteria:Â The bacteria, which are basically E. coli or other dangerous bacterial species, can cause severe stomach illnesses and infections when ingested.
+Bacteria: Bacteria, particularly E. coli and other dangerous species, can cause severe stomach illnesses and infections when ingested.

 Viruses: Water can also contain viruses, such as norovirus and hepatitis A, both of which may cause severe gastrointestinal symptoms.